tacodevelops/tacodevelops/README.md

 # ❗Warning
 -What I post here isn't all of my work, just what I want to show to others!
 Thank you for understanding!<br>
--Add Taco_Develops on Discord if you want deeper work or want a developer to work on something (I can do bots, AI's, websites, apps, and more!)<br>
+-Add Taco_Developz on Discord if you want deeper work or want a developer to work on something (I can do bots, AI's, websites, apps, and more!)<br>

 # 📝 What I hope to build in the future!
 -My own code editor<br>